 Below is a list of tips to help you make the most out of your visit to the Halloween attractions at Chilliwack’s Fantasy Farms.

-TIP#5: To avoid the biggest crowds, go on a weekday if you can, or get there by 6:30 pm on a weekend.
-We went on a Tuesday evening at around 7 o’clock the week before Halloween and it was pretty busy, but not unreasonably so.
+TIP#3: To avoid the biggest crowds, go on a weekday if possible, or get there by 6:30 pm on a weekend.
+We went on a Tuesday evening at around 7 o’clock the week before Halloween a few years ago and it was pretty busy, but not unreasonably so.
 Our first lineup was for the Reapers Haunted Attraction and it took just 15 minutes.
-Our next wait was for the Maze of Terror and it lasted about 20.
+Our next wait was for the Maze of Terror and it lasted about 20 minutes.

 More About Fantasy Farms

-Expect to stay at the Reapers’ Halloween Attraction for about an hour and a half, but longer if it’s an especially busy day and less if it’s slow.
-The haunted house takes around 5-6 minutes to go through, and the maze between around 5 minutes and 2 hours (but the latter only if you get ridiculously lost and walk around in circles).
+In a typical year, expect to stay at the Reapers’ Halloween Attraction for about an hour, but longer if it’s an especially busy day and less if it’s slow.
+In years when it happens, the haunted house takes around 5 to 6 minutes to go through.
+The maze, meanwhile, takes about 20 minutes.
+There are other displays and things to see too.

 Other seasonal events at Fantasy Farms include the following: